charignon/optirust/README.md

     max_date: 2030-02-20 18:00:00
 ```

-- Run the code in dry run mode, make sure that it works: `cargo run -- --input input --config config`
+- Run the code in dry run mode: `cargo run -- --input input --config config` (it will print the meeting that would be booked if you ran it with the `--book` flag)
 - Book the meetings for real: `cargo run -- --book --input input --config config`